Clarejewel/Hackbio-biocoding-internship/stage_one_folder/stage_one_Readme.md

 ```

 In the case above, my growth curve is Population Size vs Time, but it can also be Cell density vs Time, OD vs Time, CFU vs Time, etc.
-In creating a function, I can replace the (t) with (x), where x represents any independent variable (e.g., time, population size, concentration etc.).
+In creating a function, I can replace the (t) with (x), where x represents any independent variable (e.g., time, population size, concentration etc).

 The function would read thus: